-The great part about the museum is you get to dress up in clothes from that era so you really get a feel for what it was like.
+The great part about the museum is you get to dress up in clothes from that era, so you get a feel for what it was like.

-Dundurn Castle not only does it have 72 rooms but it is also 18,000 square feet which took a whopping 3 years to build for a price tag of $175,000 in 1835.
+Dundurn Castle not only does it have 72 rooms, but it is also 18,000 square feet which took a whopping 3 years to build for a price tag of $175,000 in 1835.

 McNab purchased the home from Richard Beasley and built Dundurn Castle around the brick home he purchased.

-Since the city has restored most of the rooms to 1855 they now offer civic tours of the regency mansion once owned by Sir Allan Napier McNab.
+Since the city has restored most of the rooms to 1855, they now offer civic tours of the regency mansion once owned by Sir Allan Napier McNab.

-After 1 hour of hearing some in-depth history of the Dundurn Castle one pit stop was in the kitchen on the mansion’s lower level.
+After 1 hour of hearing some in-depth history of the Dundurn Castle, one pit stop was in the kitchen on the mansion’s lower level.